-30 minutes and 10 ingredients.
+Just 30 minutes and 10 ingredients are required!
 That’s all it takes to make this peanutty tofu dish!

 First, you want to sauté the tofu until golden brown.
-You can shallow-fry, or deep fry.
-Frying the tofu not only gives it a more chewy texture, but it also prevents it from crumbling once we add the sauce.
+You can shallow-fry or deep fry.
+Frying the tofu not only gives it a more chewy texture but also prevents it from crumbling once we add the sauce.

 Once your tofu is golden brown, set aside.
 It’s time to sauté the eggplant until tender.

 Now onto the sauce, which is where all the flavors are!
 The peanut sauce consists of peanut butter (smooth or crunchy, it’s up to you!), soy sauce, lime juice, and maple syrup.
-Then for the aromatics we have minced ginger, garlic, and sriracha for spiciness.
+Then we have minced ginger, garlic, and sriracha for the aromatics for spiciness.

 This dish is best served immediately.
-It can definitely be served the next day (it’s still delicious!) but it won’t be as saucy since the tofu and the eggplant will absorb some of the peanut sauce.
+It can be served the next day (it’s still delicious!), but it won’t be as saucy since the tofu and the eggplant will absorb some peanut sauce.

 Let me know in the comments if you try this recipe!